Cape Verde entry requirements for Ireland passport holders

 Valid passport

-Your Irish passport needs to be valid for the entire time you're in Cape Verde.
-Airlines at Dublin and Lisbon check this before boarding — if your passport expires before you leave, you'll be denied boarding.Required
+Your Irish passport needs to be valid for at least the 30 days you plan to stay in Cape Verde.
+Airlines at Dublin and Cork check this before boarding — if your passport expires sooner, you'll be denied boarding.Required

 Return or onward ticket